 Android skins on many handsets usually bring a lot of proprietary features and avoid Google’s services as much as possible.
-So, Xiaomi will offer App vault, Samsung has its Bixby Home screen, Huawei has Huawei Assistant.
+So, Xiaomi will offer an App vault, Samsung has its Bixby Home screen, and Huawei has Huawei Assistant.
 But all of this is not of importance as soon you switch to a third-party launcher.

 With third-party launchers like Nova Launcher or Lawnchair 2, you can tweak so many things, apply custom icon packs, tweak gestures and, of course, add Google Discover to a -1 screen.